Lyle24/zhibingeng/index.md

 Here is my [<u>CV</u>](./CV241106.pdf) .

 ## Research
-My research interests lie in Representation Theory of real and *p*-adic Lie groups, as well as their connection to the (classical and relative) Langlands program.
+My research interests lie in Representation Theory of real and p-adic Lie groups, as well as their connection to the (classical and relative) Langlands program.

 ### Preprint
 - On the existence of twisted Shalika periods: the Archimedean case ([<u>pdf</u>](./Curriculum_V))